 Black Umbrella was established to as a national service provider of emergency safety plans for families.
 Being first to market has great advantages but educating the market takes time and resources.
 Launching a new product requires building upon an existing brand plus impressive product differentiation and creative promotion.
-But, when an entrepreneur offers a vision for an entirely new service to meet a perceived need a whole new industry is born.
+But, when an entrepreneur offers a vision for an entirely new service to meet a perceived need, a whole new industry is born.
 This means creating a new brand, then identifying and educating uninformed prospects about the industry, company and offering; a much bigger responsibility!

 We joined the effort in April and launched the service in September.
-Direct mail, supported by newspaper, publicity, magazine and radio drove prospects to a robust website.
+Direct mail, supported by social media, newspaper, publicity, magazine and radio drove prospects to a robust commerce website.
 The campaign built traffic to the site for the dual purpose of educating the customer as well as motivating online ordering.
-The company reports steady growth along with sales of ancillary items that are consistent with the concerns of a well-prepared, affluent, urban family.
+The company reports steady growth along with sales of ancillary items that are consistent with the concerns of a well-prepared, urban family.